ilanasufrin/subreddit/README.md

 Running the executable
 ----------------------
-To run the command line game, first install the gem and then type:
+To run the command line interface, first install the gem and then type:
 ```bash
 > subreddit
 ```